krzentner/language-world/data/gpt-3.5-turbo/basic_md/handle-pull-3.md

 To pull up the handle reliably, the robot should perform the following steps:
+- When the robot's gripper is not near the handle, the robot should reach the handle.
-- When the robot's gripper is not vertically aligned with the handle and the robot's gripper is below the handle, the robot should put gripper above handle.
+- When the robot's gripper is not vertically aligned with the handle and the robot's gripper is not below the handle, the robot should align the gripper with the handle.
-- When the robot's gripper is near the handle, the robot should grab the handle.
+- When the robot's gripper is vertically aligned with the handle and the robot's gripper is not around the handle, the robot should drop the gripper around the handle.
-- When the robot has a firm grip on the handle, the robot should pull the handle upwards.
+- When the robot's gripper is around the handle, the robot should pull the handle up.